hashicorp/terraform/website/source/docs/providers/google/index.html.markdown

   can also be specified with the `GOOGLE_CREDENTIALS` or `GOOGLE_CLOUD_KEYFILE_JSON` shell environment variable, containing the contents of the credentials file.

-* `project` - (Required) The ID of the project to apply any resources to.
-This can also be specified with the `GOOGLE_PROJECT` shell environment variable.

 * `region` - (Required) The region to operate under.
 This can also be specified with the `GOOGLE_REGION` shell environment variable.

+* `project` - (Optional) The ID of the project to apply resources in.
+This can also be specified with the `GOOGLE_PROJECT` shell environment variable.
+  If unspecified, users will need to specify the `project` attribute for all resources.
+If specified, resources which do not depend on a project will ignore this value.

 The following keys are supported for backwards compatibility, and may be removed in a future version: